Going on residentials

 You need to ensure you have a licence holder in a ratio of at least 1:50.
 Events with 100 or more participants in total are defined as large-scale events.

-Residential event notification form
+Residential event notification (REN) forms

 The residential event notification (REN) form is what leaders in charge of residential events must use when planning a residential event with young members.
 This includes sleepovers, camps, large-scale events and international residentials.